 Dizziness, vertigo, disequilibrium

-Dizziness: a sensation of lightheadedness, faintness, or unsteadiness.
+A sensation of lightheadedness, faintness, or unsteadiness.
 Dizziness does not involve a rotational component.

 Almost everyone experiences a few seconds of spatial disorientation at some point.
 For example, when a person watches a 3-D movie in the theater and momentarily perceives an illusion of moving or falling as the images rush past.
-However, frequent episodes of vertigo—whether lasting only for a few seconds or days on end—are a primary sign of
+However, frequent episodes of vertigo—whether lasting only for a few seconds or days on end—are a primary sign of a vestibular dysfunction, especially when linked to changes in head position.
+By contrast, dizziness can be a primary sign of a vestibular disorder in addition to a broad array of cardiovascular, neurological, metabolic, vision, and psychological problems.
+It is also quite possible that a person may have a combination of problems, such as a degenerative vestibular disorder along with a visual deficit such as cataracts or a neurological disorder such as a stroke.

 Because of the many possible causes of dizziness, getting a correct diagnosis can be a long and frustrating experience.